How to Support and Celebrate the Black Community in Houston Right Now

 Restaurants and bars across Houston have been devastated by the COVID-19 crisis, so spending your dollars at the businesses you care about is now more important than ever.
 Try using those dollars to support the vitality of the city’s Black-owned restaurants and bars.

 Lucille’s goes all the way back to Lucille B. Smith, educator, culinary innovator, and great-grandmother of brothers and restaurant owners Chris and Ben Williams.
 At their Museum District spot, the Williams brothers pay homage to their great grandmother via remakes and reinterpretations of some of her best, most soulful recipes.
 Midtown’s the breakfast klub is owned by native Houstonian Marcus Davis, who has built quite the community around his comfort food spot.
-You can now support by ordering takeout online.
-Southwest Houston’s Cool Runnings Jamaican Bar & Grill, which has the “Triple D” seal of approval as well as a loyal local following, serves Caribbean fare (order online or call 713-777-1566).
+Southwest Houston’s Cool Runnings Jamaican Bar & Grill, which has the “Triple D” seal of approval as well as a loyal local following, serves Caribbean fare.
 Also don't forget the entire restaurant devoted to fried potatoes, The French Fry House, over in the Third Ward.

-For Black-owned barbecue spots, look here: Greg Gatlin’s Gatlin’s BBQ; Ray’s BBQ Shack (order online or call 713-748-4227 for takeout) from Rayford “Ray” S. Busch, who learned his craft from a Third Ward legend; Burns Original BBQ, started by Roy Burns St. in 1973 and currently embarking on a #KrogerTour around town; and Boogie’s Chicago Style BBQ out in Missouri City (call 281-969-8626 for curbside pickup, or book the truck for a safe social distancing lunch pop-up).
+For Black-owned barbecue spots, look here: Greg Gatlin’s Gatlin’s BBQ; Ray’s BBQ Shack from Rayford “Ray” S. Busch, who learned his craft from a Third Ward legend; Burns Original BBQ, started by Roy Burns St. in 1973; and Boogie’s Chicago Style BBQ out in Missouri City.

-While his Neo-soul restaurant Indigo is closed until 2021, chef Jonny Rhodes has been focusing his efforts on sibling projects, Broham Fine Soul Food & Groceries and the under-construction Food Fight Farms.
+While his Neo-soul restaurant Indigo will close its doors in July of 2021, chef Jonny Rhodes has also been focusing his efforts on sibling projects, Broham Fine Soul Food & Groceries and the under-construction Food Fight Farms.
 The farm will eventually supply the grocery store, which sits over in local food desert Trinity Gardens and whose mission is to “combat food apartheid & food inequality while inspiring the community to cook at home.”
 And there are plant-based eateries Green Seed Vegan and Soul Food Vegan, plus Sunshine’s Health Food Store and Vegetarian Deli on Old Spanish Trail.

 Houston Black Restaurant Week put together a comprehensive list of Black-owned area bars and restaurants that are offering delivery and takeout.
-And while, yes, takeout is one safe route to go in this COVID-19 era, donations are another.
+And while, yes, takeout and social distanced dining are both welcome routes of support right now, donations are another.
 You’ll have to call and ask your favorites if they are accepting donations, and we’re sure they’ll appreciate your assistance at this time.

 Support Black-owned galleries, arts organizations, and local retailers